rust-lang/reference/src/patterns.md

 half-open is written with a lower bound but not an upper bound, and matches any value equal to or greater than the specified lower bound.

 For example, a pattern `'m'..='p'` will match only the values `'m'`, `'n'`, `'o'`, and `'p'`.
-The pattern `1..` will match 9, or 9001, or 9007199254740991 (if it is of an appropriate size), but not 0 or negative numbers for signed integers.
+For an integer the pattern `1..` will match 9, or 9001, or 9007199254740991 (if it is of an appropriate size), but not 0, and not negative numbers for signed integers.
 The bounds can be literals or paths that point to constant values.

+A half-open range pattern in the style `a..` cannot be used to match within the context of a slice.

-A pattern a `..=` b must always have a &le; b.
+A pattern `a..=b` must always have a &le; b.
 It is an error to have a range pattern `10..=0`, for example.

 The `...` syntax is kept for backwards compatibility.